 Under circumstances such as an out-of-town trip, a student may need to miss an entire day or several days of school.
-Parental requests for such pending absences must be called in to the main office at least 1 school day (minimum of 24 hours) before the absence.
+Parental requests for such pending absences must be called in to the main office at least 1 day before the absence.
 The office will issue an advance make-up slip on which the teachers will assign work that needs to be done in the student's absence.
 Failure to arrange a pending absence may result in an unexcused absence.
 Schoolwork from this absence must be completed at the time of returning to school.

-High school attendance is taken at the beginning of each class period, including study halls.
+High school attendance is taken at the beginning of each class period.
 Absence from a class without the teacher's permission will be unexcused and subject to discipline.
 Skipping will not be tolerated under any circumstances.